WGLab/doc-ANNOVAR/docs/user-guide/use_case_examples.md

 As we can see, in the `humandb\` folder, the `hg38_clinvar_20240611.txt`, `hg38_cytoBand.txt`, `hg38_gnomad41_exome.txt` and `hg38_refGene.txt` have been downloaded correctly.
 Note that we will use `hg38_refGeneWithVer.txt` for all future ANNOVAR annotation so it could provide the transcript version for variants.

 ### Case 1.
+Gene annotation using VCF file

-With a list of variant in vcf format, find gene name and amino acid changes, then interpret and check the results.
+In this section, the use case is : With a list of variant in vcf format, find gene name and amino acid changes, then interpret and check the results.

 Now let's do some annotation on the variants.
 Make a `mywork` (or any name you like) directory in the `annovar` package folder to store the input data and result.